 Housing costs in Colonia are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Colonia is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Colonia is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Colonia who work in office and administrative support (17.55%), management occupations (10.74%), and sales jobs (9.58%).
+Overall, Colonia is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Colonia who work in office and administrative support (15.36%), management occupations (11.72%), and teaching (9.56%).

 Also of interest is that Colonia has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Colonia is a great place for families with children to consider.
-First of all, many other families with children live here, making Colonia a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Colonia has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Colonia is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Colonia’s overall crime rate is lower than average for the country.

 Despite being a small town, Colonia has a lot of people using the train to get to and from work every day.
 Most of these people on the train are using it to get to good jobs in other cities.

-Colonia is a very ethnically-diverse town.
+Colonia is an extremely ethnically-diverse town.
 The people who call Colonia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Colonia residents report their race to be White, followed by Asian.
+Colonia also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 12.05% of the town’s residents.
 Important ancestries of people in Colonia include Italian, Irish, Polish, German, and Portuguese.